Permafrost/Tundra/README.md

 // returns all the lines in the given string as a list tundra.string:lines($string);

+// converts the String value identified by $key in the given $scope IData document (or the pipeline,
+// if not specified) to a new list of type String[] containing the original value as its single item,
+// unless the original value is already list; the given key can be simple or fully qualified, such
+// as a/b/c[0]/d
+tundra.string:listify($key, $scope);

 // returns the given string in lower case tundra.string:lowercase($string, $locale);